MikeSWang/Triumvirate/docs/source/index.rst

     :align: center
     :width: 67 %

-.. rubric:: **Three-Point Clustering Measurements in LSS**
+.. rubric:: **Three-Point Clustering Statistics in LSS**

 |Triumvirate| is a Python/C++ package for measuring three-point (and
-two-point) clustering statistics in large-scale structure (LSS) cosmological analyses.
+two-point) clustering statistics and performing survey window convolution in large-scale structure (LSS) cosmological analyses.

 .. tip::